jasoneckert/WASTC/Part 2 - Fedora & Ubuntu Setup.md

 17. Type "sudo passwd root" at the command prompt and press Enter.
     - Enter the password for your woot user account (Secret555)
     - Next, enter a password of Secret555 for the root user when prompted (twice).
-18. Type "su - root" and press Enter.
+18. Type `su - root` and press Enter.
     - Supply the root user’s password of Secret555 when prompted.
-    - Type "git clone https://github.com/jasoneckert/classfiles.git" and press Enter.
+    - Type `git clone https://github.com/jasoneckert/classfiles.git` and press Enter.
-    - Type "poweroff" to shut down your Fedora virtual machine.
+    - Type `poweroff` to shut down your Fedora virtual machine.

-INSTALLING UBUNTU SERVER (this can be done later in Topic 5)
+# Installing Ubuntu Server (this can be done later in Topic 5)

 1. On your Windows or macOS computer, download the latest ISO image for Ubuntu Server from ubuntu.com/download/server.
 2. In your hypervisor software, create a new virtual machine called "Ubuntu Server" that has 1GB of RAM, 64GB of virtual hard disk storage,